LordAries1972/CPGE/Docs/ABOUT.md

 ---

-Daniel J. Hobson of Australia is a veteran Systems Analyst and Architect with over 35+ years of professional experience designing for past and present systems, analyzing, and building real-time, embedded, both gaming & business systems.
+Daniel J. Hobson of Australia is a veteran Systems Analyst and Architect Designer with over 35+ years of professional experience designing for past and present systems, analyzing, and building real-time, embedded, both gaming & business systems.
 He is the founder and lead developer of the
 **CPGE – Cross Platform Gaming Engine**, a modular, high-performance engine written entirely in C++ 17 standards and strategies.